-Caribbean Beach and Coronado Springs are hotels at Walt Disney World that have similarities in dining, pools, and rooms–but huge differences in theme and transportation.
-As the only two Moderate Resorts open in 2021, vacation planners might wonder which they should pick, and this head-to-head smackdown helps answer that question.
+Caribbean Beach and Coronado Springs are hotels at Walt Disney World that have similarities in dining, pools, and rooms–but theme and transportation differences.
+As the two Moderate Resorts to receive recent reimaginings and huge expansions, vacation planners might wonder which to pick.
+This head-to-head smackdown helps answer that question.
+(Updated March 29, 2022.)

-A choice between Caribbean Beach and Coronado Springs is likely to be a common one for visitors Florida.
+Recognizing that the choice between Caribbean Beach and Coronado Springs is likely to be a common one for visitors Florida, we recently did stays at both, and have updated a couple of categories here as a result.
 These two Moderate Resorts are among the largest at Walt Disney World, frequently have the best discounts, and both have a lot of objective selling points.
 Despite this, each hotel caters to substantially different demographics.

 Caribbean Beach Resort is a popular choice with families, particularly ones wanting a tropical getaway.
 We’ve been calling it the “Poly-Lite” and have recommended it as a Polynesian-esque experience on a tighter budget.
 By contrast, Coronado Springs Resort is frequently used for conventions, and has upgraded amenities for this audience.
 As a result, it’s something of a “Deluxe-Minus” resort.
 Framed that way, it comes down to whether the Poly-Lite or Deluxe-Minus is the better pick…